jlownie/babou/README.md

    1. If you don't already have an account you can [sign up for one](https://beta.openai.com/signup)
    1. Once you have an account you can [generate a key](https://beta.openai.com/account/api-keys)

-# Usage
+## Usage

-1. Put the prompt you want into prompt.txt
+1. Put the prompt you want to use for image creation into prompt.txt
 1. Run the script - `./create_dall-e.sh`
 1. The image created will be saved as `dall-e_image.png`